 Wheat is one of the first cereals known to have been domesticated, and its ability to self-pollinate greatly facilitated the selection of many distinct domesticated varieties.
-Archaeological records show that this first occurred in the ‘Fertile Crescent’ of Turkey, Syria and Israel, and the Nile Delta in Egypt.
+Archaeological records show that this first occurred in the ‘Fertile Crescent’ (which spans modern-day Iraq, Israel, Palestinian Territories, Syria, Lebanon, Egypt, Jordan and the fringes of both Turkey and Iran) and the Nile Delta in Egypt.
 By 3000 BC, wheat had reached England and Scandinavia.

 The first domestication of wheat was of einkorn in southeastern Turkey at about 9,000 B.C.
 Cultivation and repeated harvesting and sowing of the grains of wild grasses led to the creation of domestic strains, as mutant forms ('sports') of wheat were preferentially chosen by farmers.
 In domesticated wheat, grains are larger, and the seeds (spikelets) remain attached to the ear by a toughened rachis during harvesting.
 Although not necessarily intended, selection for these traits by farmers made gathering the seeds easier; such 'incidental' selection was an important part of crop domestication.